30 Packing Tips for Moving Like a Pro: Keep Your Sanity (And Stuff) Intact

 There are many places to buy new boxes like U-Haul and Home Depot.
 Before you purchase new boxes, I encourage you to try collecting as many boxes as you can by asking friends to save boxes and asking stores if they have excess boxes that they need to dispose of.

-Then try looking on websites like Craigslist for free or inexpensive moving boxes and material.
+Then try looking on websites like Craigslist for free or inexpensive moving boxes and materials.
 Don’t forget to break down and possibly resell boxes and packing materials after your move.

 Placing towels on the floor around the bottom will help soak up any dripping water.
 To help minimize food waste, start using the odds and ends of your fridge in your meal planning a couple of weeks before moving.